 Behavioral Intervention/Threat Assessment Team (BIT) 4.602

-The Behavioral Threat Assessment and Intervention Team, known as BIT at Elgin Community College (ECC), is guided by the National Behavioral Intervention Team Association (NaBITA) threat assessment and the Desinger, Randazzo & Savage Threat Assessment and Management Process protocols to ensure the well-being and safety of the campus community.
-The role of the BIT is to assess situations where students are reported as displaying threatening behaviors that potentially impede their own or others’ ability to function successfully or safely at ECC, mitigate those threats, and assist students in distress by providing early intervention to help prevent situations of safety concern from becoming more serious.
+The Behavioral Threat Assessment and Intervention Team, known as BIT at Elgin Community College (ECC), is guided by the National Behavioral Intervention Team Association (NaBITA) threat assessment and the Desinger, Randazzo & Savage Threat Assessment and Management Process protocols in order to ensure the well-being and safety of the campus community.
+The role of the BIT is to assess situations, via an established protocol, where students are reported as displaying threatening or disruptive behaviors that potentially impede their own or others’ ability to function successfully or safely at ECC, mitigate those threats, and assist students in distress.
+This is achieved by providing early intervention, support, warning/notification, and response to help prevent situations of safety concern from becoming more serious.

 A “threat” is defined as any conduct that presents a clear and present danger to self and/or others.
 In immediate and serious threatening situations, the President or their designee and the Elgin Community College Police Department reserve the right to waive the referral to the BIT and act in the best interest of campus safety.

-The BIT consists of college personnel with expertise in law enforcement/threat assessment/tactical applications, college operations, student services, judicial affairs, and psychological knowledge.
-A collaborative approach to assess threats is employed, and, depending on the situation, personnel with specialized expertise not currently represented on the BIT may be called upon to assist.
-Others who have a specific concern about a student may also be consulted or notified, as needed.
+The BIT consists of a cross-functional team of college personnel with expertise in law enforcement/threat assessment/tactical applications, college operations, student services, judicial affairs, and psychological knowledge.
+A collaborative approach to assess threats is employed and, depending on the situation, personnel with specialized expertise not currently represented on the BIT may be called upon to assist.
+Others in the campus community who have a specific concern about a student may also be consulted or notified, as needed.

-Faculty, staff, and students may contact any member of the Behavioral Threat Assessment and Intervention Team at any time via email, phone, or in-person to report observations of potentially threatening behavior.
+Faculty, staff, and students may contact any member of the Behavioral Threat Assessment and Intervention Team at any time via email, phone, or in person to report observations of potentially threatening behavior involving an ECC student or on the ECC campus.
 If the campus is closed, the report should be filed with the complainant’s local police department.

-The dean of students will always convene the BIT any time a student is given an interim suspension from campus.
+The dean of students will always convene the BIT any time a student is given an interim suspension from campus for behavioral reasons.
 The BIT will meet and complete the threat assessment within five (5) business days if the student has been removed from campus.
 If a student is placed on interim suspension, requirements to return to campus will also be described in a letter to the student.

 The BIT has the right to: